HarshadZade/starter-academic/content/talk/Felicitation/index.md

 #  postcode: '94305'
 #  country: United States

-# summary: I was interviewed by India Science Magazine and various news press about the Sahayak Robot, which was developed to assist doctors and nurses in caring for COVID-affected patients.
+# summary: On the annual celebration of Republic Day in India, I was honored with the Socio-Technical Research Award by the director of VNIT for my efforts in creating the Sahayak Robot in response to the COVID-19 crisis.
-abstract: I was interviewed by India Science Magazine and various news press about the Sahayak Robot, which was developed to assist doctors and nurses in caring for COVID-affected patients.
-During the peak of the COVID-19 pandemic and the accompanying lockdown, I converted a hospital trolley into a remotely controlled automated robot.
+abstract: During the peak of the COVID-19 pandemic and the accompanying lockdown, I converted a hospital trolley into a remotely controlled automated robot.
 The robot was designed to safely deliver food and medication to COVID-19 patients.
 It also had a display screen, camera, and speaker, which allowed doctors to communicate with patients via video.
 The robot was tested at AIIMS Nagpur and received a lot of attention on social media due to its rapid development in just nine days.
-This interview discusses the origin of the idea and how it was brought to fruition.
+I not only recieved recognition for this work but also got funding from the Alumini Association of VNIT for further development of Sahayak.
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2020-06-15"
+date: "2022-01-26"
 # date_end: "2030-06-01T15:00:00Z"
 all_day: true